 If globetrotting the world is more your style, consider adding the following destinations to your international travel wishlist:

 1. European cities in spring or fall.
-Currently, the U.S. dollar is especially strong against the euro, which means you can visit Europe for about 20 percent less than it would have cost a year ago, reports Firpo-Cappiello.
+Currently, the U.S. dollar is especially strong against the euro, says Firpo-Cappiello.
 So there’s never been a better time to visit, though spring and fall offer the best deals.
 “April in Paris [may be] a cliché, and the city is actually a little drizzly and chilly in spring,” admits Firpo-Cappiello. “[But] that’s one reason [you can] nab a bargain there, and in other European capitals.
 Visit in spring or fall and you’ll enjoy fewer crowds and lower rates.
-The Fall is our favorite time to visit Europe because the summer crowds are gone but the weather stays nice, especially along the coasts of Spain, Portugal, France, and Britain thanks to the Gulf Stream.
+The fall is our favorite time to visit Europe because the summer crowds are gone but the weather stays nice, especially along the coasts of Spain, Portugal, France and Britain thanks to the Gulf Stream.

 2. Cape Town in winter.
 When winter hits in the U.S. and it’s cold and grey outside, there’s no better time to hop on a plan and head to South Africa.
 “Our winter is South Africa’s summer, making mild, friendly Cape Town (situated between the Atlantic and the Indian Oceans at the bottom of Africa), a budget-friendly choice,” says Firpo-Cappiello.
 “Hike in Table Mountain National Park, visit the penguins on Boulders Beach (but don’t get too close—they bite!) and visit South Africa’s Kruger National Park, perhaps the best place on earth to see lions and elephants in the wild.”

 3. Iceland, any time.
-“Sure, it’s cold and dark a lot of the year, but you can stop in Iceland for free if you’re flying Iceland Air to London,” reports Firpo-Cappiello.
-“Budget travelers (including our staff and readers) absolutely rave about the friendly locals in Iceland, and the unforgettable land of “fire and ice” with its volcanic hot springs.”
+“Sure, it’s cold and dark a lot of the year, but you can stop in Iceland for free if you’re flying Iceland Air to London,” says Firpo-Cappiello.
+“Budget travelers absolutely rave about the friendly locals in Iceland, and the unforgettable land of ’fire and ice’ with its volcanic hot springs.”

 4. The ABC islands in summer.
 Visit the ABC islands (Aruba, Bonaire, Curacao) in the Caribbean during summertime, suggests Firpo-Cappiello.
 “They are out of the hurricane zone and have lower rates in summer, though they do get more rain and higher temperatures than in winter.”